shelterbelt/shelterbelt/README.md

 :electron: 🖥️ :electron: 💻 :electron: 🕸️ :electron: 📱 :electron: 🛠️ :electron: 🤦‍♂️ :electron:

-- current engineering manager
+- full stack software engineer
-- former full stack software engineer
+- occasional engineering manager

 This is code I've created for my own use that I'm not completely embarassed to show people.